 As I’ve said before, I track my happiness on a daily basis.
 I’ve been doing this for more than 4 years now.
 I track my happiness by determining a daily happiness ratio on a scale from 1 to 10.
 Pretty simple, right?

 But there’s more!

 In addition to the happiness ratings, I have also tracked the factors that have influenced these ratings.

 I call these the happiness factors, and low and behold: my relationship is one of these factors.

 In fact, it’s the factor that influences my happiness the most frequently!

 I have tracked all the times in which my happiness was both positively and negatively influenced by my relationship.
-The ratio of positive versus negative influenced is something I call the happiness ratio.
+The ratio of positive versus negative influence is something I call the happiness ratio.
 It’s a great metric that indicates how healthy my relationship is.
-What I do is, I count all the days that were positively influenced by my relationship and divide those by the number of days that were negatively influenced.
+What I do is count all the days that were positively influenced by my relationship and divide those by the number of days that were negatively influenced.